 During the summer and autumn of 1865, when Congress was not in session, President Andrew Johnson proceeded to apply Lincoln’s plan to the states of the South, just as if it had been settled that Congress was to have no part in their Reconstruction.
 He appointed military governors in North and South Carolina, Georgia, Florida, Alabama, Mississippi, and Texas.
 He ordered conventions to be held in those states, which repealed the ordinances of secession and framed new constitutions.
-State officers were elected, and Legislatures were chosen, which repudiated the debts incurred during the war (except in South Carolina) and ratified the 13th Amendment abolishing slavery (except in Mississippi).
-When Congress met in December 1865, senators and representatives from the Southern states, which, but a few months before had been in rebellion against the authority of the United States, were waiting at the doors of the Capitol for admission to their seats.
+State officers were elected, and Legislatures were chosen, repudiating the debts incurred during the war (except in South Carolina) and ratifying the 13th Amendment abolishing slavery (except in Mississippi).
+When Congress met in December 1865, senators and representatives from the Southern states, which, but a few months before, had been in rebellion against the authority of the United States, were waiting at the doors of the Capitol for admission to their seats.

 The Radicals’ first step was to refuse to seat any Senator or Representative from the old Confederacy.
 Next, they passed measures dealing with the former slaves, but Johnson vetoed the legislation.
 The Radicals mustered enough votes in Congress to pass legislation over his veto — the first time that Congress had overridden a President on an important bill.
-They passed the Civil Rights Act of 1866, which established African-Americans as American citizens and forbade discrimination against them.
+They passed the Civil Rights Act of 1866, establishing African Americans as American citizens and forbidding discrimination against them.
 A few months later, Congress submitted the Fourteenth Amendment to the states, which specified that no state should “deprive any person of life, liberty, or property, without due process of law.”

-All the former Confederate States except Tennessee refused to ratify the amendment; further and there were two bloody race riots in the South.
+All the former Confederate States except Tennessee refused to ratify the amendment; further, there were two bloody race riots in the South.
 Speaking in the Middle West, Johnson faced hostile audiences.
 The Radical Republicans won an overwhelming victory in Congressional elections that fall.